Quality song back from when I remember the track but don't the name of the song or the singer and writer. Really superb song.

 House To House: Whatever Happened To Maxwell House?

-‘reliable’ research, I was shocked to find out that not only is Maxwell House still going it’s going strong.
-Methinks there be a conspiracy surrounding its plight on these shores even though I’ve found that they can be purchased in bulk.
+With further ‘reliable’ research, I was shocked to find out that not only is Maxwell House still

 The real sign of established acceptance in the British consumer marketplace is that the product is a staple of the big stores like Sainsbury’s (which still sucks).